Welcome to Lehigh Valley Genealogy.

 - Share my ongoing family history research.

-- Provide resources that will be useful to others in their own family history research
+- Provide quality resources that will be useful to others in their own family history research, focusing on the mid-Atlantic states of:

 - Provide information about the various types of municipalities in Pennsylvania, focusing on: